-Students who must leave school early for a doctor's appointment or some other emergency are to present a note/email from their parents to their classroom teacher and the school office (elerception@caschools.us).
+Students who must leave school early for a doctor's appointment or some other emergency are to present a note/email from their parents to their classroom teacher and the school office (elreception@caschools.us).
 The note is to include the student's full name, date, time of departure, estimated time of return (if returning that day), reason for leaving early and a parent's signature.
-Once a parent arrives at the office, the student will be called down for sign out. <a href="estimated time-students-st
+Once a parent arrives at the office, the student will be called down for sign out.
+Students should never be picked up at the classroom.
+Prior notification is required for early dismissal for medical appointments.